Every AI Subscription Is a Ticking Time Bomb for Enterprise

 Key Takeaways

-• Agentic workloads broke flat-fee economics: Claude Code sessions exhaust 5-hour rate limits in 90 minutes; GitHub is moving Copilot to usage-based AI Credits on June 1, 2026.
+• Agentic workloads broke the flat-fee math: Claude Code sessions exhaust 5-hour rate limits in 90 minutes; GitHub Copilot moves to usage-based AI Credits on June 1, 2026.

-• OpenAI projects $115B cumulative cash burn through 2029; public markets will demand margin closure via price hikes, caps, or consumption billing.
+• IPO filings will force margin discipline: OpenAI projects $115B cumulative cash burn through 2029; public markets will demand unit economics that current pricing cannot support.

 Hacker News Comment Review